will-boyle/ConvexOptimization/README.md

 Last update: 1/4/2025.

-This library can be used to solve constrainted optimization problems.
+This library can be used to solve constrained optimization problems.

 What kind of problems can it solve?